CMIS-Lab/Paper-list-Model-Inversion-Attack/README.md

-# 🛡️ Model Inversion Attack & Multimodal AI Privacy Security Papers Collection
+# 🛡️ Model Inversion Attack Papers Collection

 > 📚 **A comprehensive collection of research papers on Model Inversion Attack in machine learning.**
 > 🎓 **Maintained by**: Dr. [Shanzhong Lei] | [Chongqing University of Posts and Telecommunications] | [szhonglason@gmail.com]